dranicu/oci-automation-hub/litmus-chaos-on-oke-sample/README.md

    > **Note:** Many Litmus Chaos chart versions use `admin` / `litmus` as the initial credentials.
 If your deployed version prompts for a different setup flow, follow the instructions shown in the portal.
 Change the default password after the first login.

-3. Confirm that the OKE cluster is available as a chaos infrastructure or agent.
-If the portal asks you to install/register a chaos infrastructure, select this OKE cluster and apply the generated manifest with `kubectl`.
+3. Close the greeting pop-up that suggests to enable chaos environment.

+4. On the left-side menu, click **Environments** and then **New Environment**.
+Choose a name for the environment, select **Production** and then click **Save**.

-   - Generate a kubeconfig for the OKE cluster from OCI Cloud Shell or a workstation with OCI CLI configured.
+5. Generate a kubeconfig for the OKE cluster from OCI Cloud Shell or a workstation with OCI CLI configured.
   Find the cluster in the OCI Console under **Developer Services** > **Kubernetes Clusters (OKE)** > `litmus`.
   On this page click **Actions** > **Access cluster** and choose the way you want to connect (cloud shell or local machine).

-   - In LitmusChaos portal enable chaos, e.g.:
+6. In LitmusChaos portal enable chaos:
+     - Select the new environment and then click **Enable Chaos**
+     - In the new window, fill in required data, e.g.:
        - Name: local
        - Chaos Components Installation: Cluster-wide access
        - Installation Location (Namespace): litmus
        - Service Account Name: litmus
+     - Download the yaml file.

+7. Apply the downloaded yaml file:
+   - go to a shell where you configured kube config and apply the yaml file, e.g.:
+     ```bash
+     kubectl apply -f local-litmus-chaos-enable.yml
+     ```
-   - download the yaml file and apply it; in ChaosCenter dashboard wait for the cluster to become `CONNECTED`
+   - in ChaosCenter dashboard wait for the cluster to become `CONNECTED`

 ## Task 3: Run a basic chaos experiment